Nutrition Primer for Discerning

 Fifth, don’t base your food choices on what you would like to eat, or on unfounded claims for health benefits to the pet.
 Dogs and cats are color blind, so they don't care whether their food is red or brown.
 They also don't care if it looks like beef stew or little pork chops!
 The fancier the food looks, the more you are paying for unnecessary artificial coloring, flavoring and preservatives.
 Expensive or “natural” foods aren’t always better.
 Even the fanciest brochure or extravagant ingredient list doesn’t guarantee a food is good.
 Use logic, research and science to analyze the choices and pick the right one.

 Think carefully about treats and table foods as well.
 These items should never amount to more than 10% of a pet's food intake.
-Whenever possible, they should be healthy—not loaded with fat, salt or artificial colors preservatives or dyes.
+Whenever possible, they should be healthy—not loaded with fat, salt, artificial colors, preservatives or dyes.
 Some dogs like vegetables such as carrots and green beans.
 These are great low-cal snacks.
 Bones may cause fractured teeth or intestinal obstructions, so they should never be fed to dogs or cats.
 Small amounts of table foods such as bread or cookies are fine, but steer away from anything high in fat or salt, especially nuts, chicken skins or meat trimmings, or raw foods.
 Uncooked meat, eggs or spoiled food can give a pet food poisoning, Toxoplasmosis or Salmonella, just as they can make people sick.

 Whenever you have a question about what to feed a pet, please give us a call.
 Good nutrition is extremely important for all of us, animals and people alike.
 It can be the difference between a long and healthy life or a shorter and not-so-healthy one.